 When used topically or in a homeopathic remedy, there are no known interactions with arnica and conventional medications.

 Blumenthal M, Goldberg A, Brinckmann J, eds.
 Herbal Medicine: Expanded Commission E Monographs.
-Newton, Mass: Integrative Medicine Communications; 2000.
+Newton, MA: Integrative Medicine Communications; 2000.

 Brinkhaus B, Wilkens JM, Ludtke R, Hunger J, Witt CM, Willich SN.
 Homeopathic arnica therapy in patients receiving knee surgery: Results of three randomised double-blind trials.
 Complement Ther Med.
 2006 Dec;14(4):237-46.